-- check\settings.scr: Set all environment variables used in Assigns file to default values if they are not already defined by a calling script (e.g., when invoking the Assigns file from the UNIX prompt instead of a script). - set\case.scr: Set the environment variables that control output file names (ABASE, BBASE, MBASE, PBASE, EBASE, ASCEN, BSCEN, MSCEN, PSCEN, and ESCEN).
-See also the SMK\FUTURE\YN, FYEAR, SMK\CONTROL\YN, and CNTLCASE script settings in Section 4.3.4, "Script settings" [143] - set dirs.scr: Set the SMOKE directory structure - setmerge\files.scr: Set Smkmerge output file names, depending on run script settings - smk\mkdir: Create input and output directories - smk\rmfiles.scr: Remove SMOKE intermediate and output files - sysflags: Set the compiler options needed for compiling SMOKE - unset.scr: Unset environment variables that do not need to be defined after the Assigns file has been run
+- check_settings.scr: Set all environment variables used in Assigns file to default values if they are not already defined by a calling script (e.g., when invoking the Assigns file from the UNIX prompt instead of a script). - set_case.scr: Set the environment variables that control output file names (ABASE, BBASE, MBASE, PBASE, EBASE, ASCEN, BSCEN, MSCEN, PSCEN, and ESCEN).
+See also the SMK_FUTURE_YN, FYEAR, SMK_CONTROL_YN, and CNTLCASE script settings in Section 4.2.4, "Script settings" [123] - set_dirs.scr: Set the SMOKE directory structure - setmerge_files.scr: Set Smkmerge output file names, depending on run script settings - smk_mkdir: Create input and output directories - smk_rmfiles.scr: Remove SMOKE intermediate and output files - sysflags: Set the compiler options needed for compiling SMOKE - unset.scr: Unset environment variables that do not need to be defined after the Assigns file has been run

-4.3.3.
+4.2.3.
 Example script files and their purposes

 The following files are currently provided with the SMOKE release.
 There are a number of helper scripts.
-The only one that users may want to change is the qa\run.scr script to add configurations for reporting.
+The only one that users may want to change is the qa_run.scr script to add configurations for reporting.
 The helper scripts are:

-- cntl\run.csh: Runs the Cntlmat and Grwinven program.
-Sets the required GCNTL file name depending on script settings, as explained in Section 4.5.11, "Use projection" [181]. - emisfac\run.csh: Runs the Emisfac program.
+- cntl_run.csh: Runs the Cntlmat and Grwinven program.
+Sets the required GCNTL file name depending on script settings, as explained in Section 4.4.11, "Use projection" [159]. - make_invdir.csh: Sets the INVNAME1 and INVNAME2 settings that Smkinven uses for creating the map-formatted inventory intermediate files.